xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 ### Final Steps
 1. Comment your code generously — Future You will thank you.
 You’ll be building on top of this project over the next 3 months, so help yourself out by writing clear, helpful comments that explain what your code is doing.
 Trust us, it will save you time and confusion later.
 2. Submit the link to your Github repo to Canvas!
-Whether or not your Version 0 is complete, your instructor needs to see what you have done so far during the 2-week break.
+Whether or not your Version 0 is complete, your instructor needs to see your progress by the end of the 2-week break.
 3. Be ready to demo what you've got on Day 1 of Backend — complete or not.
 We just want to see your thinking and progress! 💡

 ### Stretch Goals (optional — only do these if you have completed _all_ of the above steps)